katacoda/scenario-examples/create-course/intro.md

-In this scenario you will learn how to create a course, a series of Katacoda scenarios collected together.
+In this scenario, you will learn how to create a course, a series of Katacoda scenarios collected together.

-The advantage of creating a course is the ability to group related scenarios together to provide users with a clear explanation and order to complete the content.
+The advantage of creating a course is the ability to group related scenarios to provide users with a clear explanation and order to complete the content.